GoogleChrome/web.dev/src/site/content/en/mini-apps/project-structure-lifecycle-and-bundling/index.md

 project structure, too, the details like the file extensions or the default names vary, but the overall idea is the same for all super app providers.
-The project structure always consists of a root file `app.js` that initializes the mini app, a configuration file `app.json` that _roughly_ corresponds to a [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest), an optional common style sheet file `app.css` with shared default styles, and a `project.config.json` file that contains build information.
-All the pages are contained as individual subfolders in a `pages` folder.
+The project structure always consists of a root file `app.js` that initializes the mini app, a configuration file `app.json` that _roughly_ corresponds to a [web app manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest), an optional common style sheet file `app.css` with shared default styles, and a `project.config.json` file that contains build information.
+All the pages are stored in individual subfolders in a `pages` folder.
 Each page subfolder contains a CSS file, a JS file, an HTML file, and an optional configuration JSON file.
 All files must be named like their containing folder, apart from the file extensions.
 Like that, the mini app just needs a pointer to the directory in the `app.json` file